prismdreamfactory/chenco-wp/wp-content/plugins/login-with-ajax/readme.txt

 == Changelog ==
+= 3.1.10 =
+* fixed bug where login via wp-admin is not possible when %LASTURL% is the default redirect action

 = 3.1.9 =
 * added precautionary security sanitization/escaping of input data on admin pages and settings,
 * added USERNICENAME for login redirects for url-friendly usernames